 - Make sure you do not get the electronics wet in any way (if you accidentally get a little water on them let it dry completely)

 - Dishwasher-safe skillet: Believe it or not, there are some models of electric skillets that claim to be dishwasher safe.
-We do not recommend this as even if your skillet is safe, it has a high likelihood for scratching and denting in the dishwasher.
+I do not recommend this as even if your skillet is safe, it has a high likelihood for scratching and denting in the dishwasher.

 Step 1: Unplug the Electric Skillet